esteshan/thrift-bay/journals/wyatt_sanchez.md

 #### Task:

-Created more API endpoints for products, categories, and checkout.
+Create more API endpoints for products, categories, and checkout.
+(personal endpoint) - List all checkouts

 #### Objective: